 - 1. Duke Energy Progress is a duly organized corporation existing under the laws of the State of North Carolina, is engaged in the business of developing, generating, transmitting, distributing, and selling electric power to the public in North Carolina, and is subject to the jurisdiction of the Commission as a public utility.
 Duke Energy Progress is lawfully before this Commission based upon its application filed pursuant to N.C.
 Gen. Stat. § 62-133.2. - 2.
-The test period for purposes of this proceeding is the 12 months ended March 31, 2019 (test period). - 3.
-Commission Rule R8-55(d)(3) allows the Company to update the fuel and fuel-related cost recovery balance up to thirty (30) days prior to the hearing.
+The test period for purposes of this proceeding is the 12 months ended March 31, 2019 ("test period").

+- 3. NCUC Rule R8-55(d)(3) allows the Company to update the fuel and fuel-related cost recovery balance up to thirty (30) days prior to the hearing.
 The Company elected this option and supplemented the direct testimony and exhibits to include the fuel and fuel-related cost recovery balance as of the 15 months ended June 30, 2019. - 4.
-In its application, direct testimony, and exhibits in this proceeding, DEP requested a total decrease of \$89 million to its North Carolina retail revenue requirement associated with fuel and fuel-related costs, excluding the regulatory fee.
-The fuel and fuel-related cost factors requested by DEP included an Experience Modification Factor (EMF) to take into account fuel and fuel-related cost under-recoveries experienced during the test period, with an overall under-recovery of \$110 million experienced during the test period. - 5.
-In its direct supplemental testimony and exhibits in this proceeding, DEP updated its requested decrease in the North Carolina retail revenue requirement associated with fuel and fuel-related costs, excluding the regulatory fee, to \$47 million, which included an updated under-recovery of \$151 million through the period ending June 30, 2019. - 6.
-The Company's appropriate North Carolina retail jurisdictional fuel and fuel-related expense under-collection for purposes of the EMF is \$143,775,161, consisting of under-recoveries of \$59,835,706, \$3,842,749, \$24,006,222, \$54,214,580, and \$1,875,903, for the Residential, Small General Service, Medium General Service, Large General Service, and Lighting classes, respectively. - 7.
-Gypsum is a by-product produced in the electric generation process and the input leading to gypsum is coal.
+In its application and direct testimony including exhibits in this proceeding, DEP requested a total decrease of \$89 million to its North Carolina retail revenue requirement associated with fuel and fuel-related costs, excluding the regulatory fee.
+The fuel and fuel-related cost factors requested by DEP included an Experience Modification Factor ("EMF") to take into account fuel and fuel-related cost under-recoveries experienced during the test period, with an overall under-recovery of \$110 million experienced during the test period ending March 31, 2019. - 5.
+In its direct supplemental testimony and exhibits in this proceeding, DEP updated its requested decrease in the North Carolina retail revenue requirement associated with fuel and fuel-related costs, excluding the regulatory fee, to \$47 million, which included an updated under-recovered EMF to \$151 million through the period ending June 30, 2019. - 6.
+The Company's appropriate North Carolina retail jurisdictional fuel and fuel-related expense under-collection for purposes of the EMF was \$151,035,306, consisting of under-recoveries of \$63,138,790, \$4,209,287, \$26,020,608, \$55,725,485, and \$1,941,135, for the Residential, Small General Service, Medium General Service, Large General Service, and Lighting classes, respectively. - 7.
+Gypsum is a byproduct produced in the electric generation process and the input leading to gypsum is coal.